KarolS/millfork/doc/api/target-platforms.md

 # Target platforms

-Currently, Millfork supports creating disk- or tape-based programs for Commodore and Atari 8-bit computers, but it may be expanded to support other 6502-based platforms in the future.
+Currently, Millfork supports creating disk- or tape-based programs for Commodore, Apple and Atari 8-bit computers, but it may be expanded to support other 6502-based platforms in the future.

 ## Supported platforms